Rollbit vs Stake

 This is the most important section in the entire page.

-Because a comparison page only becomes useful when it separates recognition from trust.
+A comparison page only becomes useful when it separates recognition from trust.

 Rollbit has recognition.